 Definition of the target group

-Supportive measures for pupils in the elementary and regular school sector are aimed at children and young people from immigrant families, from families which are disadvantaged socio-economically, and also at children and young people who have missed schooling for an extended period, for example due to ill health.
+Supportive measures for pupils in the elementary and regular school sector are aimed at children and young people with a migration background, from families which are disadvantaged socio-economically, and also at children and young people who have missed schooling for an extended period, for example due to health reasons.

-In addition, there are general supportive measures (promotion of individual talents and interests) and specific supportive measures (for exceptionally gifted persons) for both children and young persons.
+In addition, there are general supportive measures (promotion of individual talents and interests) and specific supportive measures (gifted persons) for both children and young people.

 Specific support measures